THEY-Consulting/they-terraform/README.md

 ```

 The resources used to manage the state of the resources deployed within the `examples` folder can be found at `examples/.setup-tfstate`.
-If you want to setup your own Terraform state management system, remove any `.terraform.lock.hcl` files within the `examples` folder, and deploy the resources at `examples/.setup-tfstate/` in your own AWS account.
+If you want to set up your own Terraform state management system, remove any `.terraform.lock.hcl` files within the `examples` folder, and deploy the resources at `examples/.setup-tfstate/` in your own AWS account.

 #### Clean-up